 The Seaforth Highlanders of Canada were formed as the 72nd Regiment in 1910 and the Regiment has a proud history of service in peace and war.
 The Museum and Archives collect, preserve and exhibit the history of the Regiment.
 It earned official Canadian Forces military museum status in 2003.
-This UNOFFICIAL web page was created by the museum’s founder and long-time Curator, Colin Stevens.
+This UNOFFICIAL web page was created by the museum’s founder and long-time Curator Colin MacGregor Stevens, CD (Captain, retired).

 BRIEF HISTORY OF THE REGIMENT